Behroozz/ReactHooksRefStateMemoCallback/README.md

 # ReactHooksRefStateMemoCallback
-Experiment with React Hooks api's such as useState, useEffects, useMemo and UserCallback
+Experiment with React Hooks api's such as useState, useREf, useEffect, useMemo and useCallback.

 ![](ReactHooks.gif)